mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 PROGRAMS

-All files are written in FORTRAN 90/95 and are found in the folder code.
+All files are written in FORTRAN 90/95 and are found in the folder 'code.'

 The programs necessary to carry out secular Redfield calculations, Lindblad jump calculations, Markov state model analysis, and plotting